Hand lettering and calligraphy have been around for centuries, and both artistic styles are still practiced by modern artists.

 Adobe Fresco debuted in 2019, and it's advanced considerably since.
 This app offers a host of fun features that will make you feel like a pro right away, especially if you're already familiar with the Adobe program suite from the desktop.

 With a beautiful brush library and wider compatibility for users with iPad and Microsoft tablets, more artists can enjoy this program.
 It even has a free version you can use if you’re not ready to upgrade yet.
+Thankfully, no matter what tier of the program you use, everyone has access to the full library of thousands of brushes to choose from.

 While this program is more generalized for all kinds of artists, it has a Lettering brush category that can help inspire your creativity.
 With additional features like animation, you can even transform your lettering or calligraphy into something new.

-Coolest features
+Coolest Features

-• Vector & raster capabilities allow you to open your Adobe Fresco files in Photoshop for iPad and desktop.
+- Vector & raster capabilities allow you to open your Adobe Fresco files in Photoshop for iPad and desktop.

-• Live brushes allow you to create using realistic watercolor and oil brushes on a digital canvas.
+- Live brushes allow you to create using realistic watercolor and oil brushes on a digital canvas.

-• Motion & path animation are great for adding animation and motion in a beginner-friendly way to transform your lettering or calligraphy.
+- Motion & path animation are great for adding animation and motion in a beginner-friendly way to transform your lettering or calligraphy.

-Main limitations
+Main Limitations

-• Limited file and brush imports.
+- Limited file and brush imports.
 Third-party brush formats and files from other apps aren't compatible, so be mindful of this if you're not already using Adobe programs.

-• No pen tool for editing vector brush strokes.
+- No pen tool for editing vector brush strokes.
 While you can use vector brushes, you won't be able to fine-tune points on your stroke paths within the Fresco app.

-Important details
+Important Details

-• App category: General.
+- App Category: General.

-• Pricing: Free, with options to upgrade plans starting at $9.99/year; 30-day free trial.
+- Pricing: Free, with options to upgrade plans starting at $9.99/year; 30-day free trial.

-• Compatibility. iPad, Microsoft Surface Pro, iPhone.
+- Compatibility. iPad, Microsoft Surface Pro, iPhone.

-• Links: Download app | View website.
+- Links: Download App | View Website.

 Sketchbook

 Want a fun medium between Adobe Fresco and Procreate?
 Sketchbook is a great all-around creative app that offers a lot of functionality for a low price.
+It's also one of the few apps on this list that offers support for Windows and Android devices.

 You won't be bogged down by too many features, and you’ll still get access to an impressive brush set.
 The interface is designed to put your work front and center, with the option of using fullscreen to create.
+All of the tools and features that you'd expect are there from Symmetry and Flood Fill, with a few unique ones thrown in.
+The Draw Style tool for example helps you create shapes and lines with precision.

 There are over 15 categories of brushes with a real emphasis on traditional art studio materials and realistic textures.
 The three brushes that stand out for calligraphers are the Fountain Pen, Inking Pen, and Signature Pen.

 These are pressure sensitive and give users a good amount of variety for creating calligraphy and lettering.
 Each brush can be customized to your liking, down to the size that you want when applying certain levels of pressure.
+Experimenting with these settings will help you find your ideal feel while you work in the program.

-Coolest features
+Coolest Features

-• Realistic brush tools with a variety of textures and effects.
+- Realistic brush tools with a variety of textures and effects.

-• Advanced customization for brush tools that allow you to set brush sizes when applying heavy or light pressure.
+- Advanced customization for brush tools that allow you to set brush sizes when applying heavy or light pressure.

-• Curve ruler for drawing and creating guides on a curve.
+- Curve ruler for drawing and creating guides on a curve.

-Main limitations
+Main Limitations

-• No pre-made grid lines.
+- No pre-made grid lines.
 Without grids, you'll have to create your own guidelines to make sure your lettering or calligraphy is straight.

-• No brush importing for free users.
+- No brush importing for free users.
 You can't expand your brush set unless you upgrade, which can leave you feeling limited in how you can create.

-Important details
+Important Details

-• App category: General.
+- App Category: General.

-• Pricing: Free; $1.99 for premium features.
+- Pricing: Free; $2.99 for premium features.

-• Compatibility: iPad, Mac, Windows, Android.
+- Compatibility: iPad, Mac, Windows, Android.

-• Links: Download app | View website.
+- Links: Download App | View Website.

 Tayasui Calligraphy